-In 2020-21, the Alternative Educational Academy of Ogemaw County completed its seventh year of operations with an enrollment of 132 FTEs for the 2020-21 school year, an increase of about 16.5 from the prior year.
+In 2021-22, the Alternative Educational Academy of Ogemaw County completed its eighth year of operations with an enrollment of 121 FTEs for the 2021-22 school year, an decrease of about 11 from the prior year.
 We are pleased with this number as it continues to allow us to support the two sites in Ogemaw County that we operate.
 We continue to adjust staffing as enrollment and needs change.

 Moving forward, the Academy continues operating the West Branch site out of its own building.
 The Gladwin site is rented through Region 7b.
 Enrollment is anticipated to fall between 120 -150 FTEs.
-The 2021-22 budget was built conservatively but will be revised once actual enrollment is known.
+The 2022-23 budget was built conservatively but will be revised once actual enrollment is known.
 The Academy is now staffed with five full-time instructors, a full-time social worker, two half-time administrators, a full-time secretary, a full-time paraprofessional, a full-time counselor, a part-time secretary, a school success worker, and a part-time custodian.

 The Academy Board continues to work hard to keep expenditures down and to maintain revenue levels that are within their control.
-State Aid from the State of Michigan is the greatest source of revenue for the agency at approximately 87%.
-This revenue may continue to be affected by the COVID-19 pandemic; however, those exact effects are not known at this time.
+State Aid from the State of Michigan is the greatest source of revenue for the agency at approximately 89%.